KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 ## The license.
 This project is licensed under the MIT License.
 See the license.txt file for details [here](../LICENSE).
 [back to top](#content)

+## The footnotes.
+[^1]:The F1-score is an overall score of how well a model is learning.
+It is the harmonic mean of precision and recall for each class.

 ## Contact info.
 For more details about this project, feel free to reach out to me at katherinemossdeveloper@gmail.com or my account on [LinkedIn](https://www.linkedin.com/pub/katherine-moss/3/b49/228) .